1. Ada

 • Trying to relax to reduce the stress of being in pain

 • Pacing yourself when doing certain chores or when exercising.
-If your pain keeps you from finishing something, then it’s best to take a break and to try again later.
+If your pain keeps you from finishing something, then it’s best to take a break and try again later.

 • Resting the affected joint if you can